Red-Ringed-Octopus/Console-Bingo/README.md

 Some issues I've noticed are more inconviences than absolute flaws.
 A few of them include:

 * The executable must stay inside of the Console-Bingo folder
-* You cannot back out of a game once it has started, you must close out in order to exit.
+* You cannot back out of a game once it has started, you must close out in order to exit
 * Coordinates are a little vague in terms of how X and Y or situatied
 * Only the game screen is colored, all other menus are plain white